Product-Form Queueing Networks

 Product-form queueing network (PFQN) algorithms.

-This module implements analytical algorithms for product-form queueing networks, including Mean Value Analysis (MVA), normalizing constant methods, and various approximation techniques.
+Native Python implementations of analytical algorithms for product-form queueing networks, including Mean Value Analysis (MVA), normalizing constant methods, and various approximation techniques.

 - Parameters: